Bus Stop-1956

 A third perspective, in that of one of the cartel members, the particular gentleman featured, cooks and transports the crystal meth across the Mexican border.

 Told from the perspective of one of the cartel members who is interviewed with the backdrop of a nighttime scene, where he cooks the meth he will then deliver, is poignant.
-Since the transports drugs, he is perceived as a monster.

 He admits he causes people’s deaths, destruction, violence, etc. He then explains that the cartel members come from poverty- what else are they going to do to make this much money?
 Or make a living at all?
 It is an opportunity- who would give that up?

 This made me think of how complex a problem drug smuggling is and it also laid the groundwork for the viewer to realize that the cartel members may not be the only ones who are bad or crooked.
-What is the definition of right and wrong?
-On whose terms?

-Dr. Mireles and another member of the Autodefansas, named “Papa Smurf” are the primary members featured.
-They started Autodefansas as a way of combating the corrupt Mexican police and government that allows the drug cartel to exist, presumably for profit.
+The primary members featured are Dr. Mireles and another member of Autodefansas, Papa Smurf.
+They started Autodefansas to combat the corrupt Mexican police and government that allows the drug cartel to exist, presumably for profit.

-Their group of vigilantes brandishes militant guns to “protect their town” and the inhabitants.
-An assassination attempt occurs when someone tries to crash Mireles’s plane- he goes into hiding.
 But we also learn that Mireles is a womanizer, a cheat, and cannot be trusted.
 Is he making deals for profit on his own?
 Papa Smurf is in cahoots with the police.
 Is cash being exchanged?

 The Arizona vigilante story is interesting to hear from Foley’s perspective.
-I observed the group to be uneducated, poor, angry and filled with racist hatred.
+I observed the group to be uneducated, poor, angry, and filled with racist hatred.
 This is scary to think that some Americans feel the way they do and it made me sympathize with them the least and the drug cartel a bit more.

-One vigilante compared different races as being like two pit bulls in a cage- separated things are fine, but released from those cages the animals will kill each other.
+One vigilante compared different races to being like two pit bulls in a cage- separated things are fine, but released from those cages the animals will kill each other.
 He had no concept of two races being able to live happily amongst each other.

-Parts of Cartel Land are quite gruesome and descriptive.
 In one scene we see a teary mother from the town of Michoacán, who the Autodefansas protect, describe how an entire family of innocent farmworkers, including a newborn, were murdered by being hurled against rocks until they died.

 They were the victims of a revenge scheme enacted against their boss.
 One pities her and we see the funeral for the newborn take place amid screams of despair from surviving family members.
 We also see decapitated heads and murdered individuals.
-It is chilling to think that this goes on in today’s world.

-The main takeaway from Cartel Land is the subject of corruption.
 Throughout each story the lines are blurry.
 Who is corrupt?
 Who should we sympathize with?
 Who are the good guys?
 Who are the bad guys?
-The facts are shaded in gray and we know that there are no good groups and bad groups.
+The facts are shaded in gray and we know there are no good groups or bad groups.

 This documentary teaches the audience that there is a major problem with the drug cartel across Mexico and the United States that has existed for years and will continue to exist for years to come.